|

 When Does This Homemade Eye Cream Expire?

 This homemade eye cream will expire whenever the ingredients used expire.
-What that means is – if your shea butter expires on January 2025 then that means your eye cream expires on January 2025.
+That means that if your shea butter expires on January 2025, then your eye cream expires on January 2025.

-So check all of the expiration dates on the ingredients you plan to use and take note of the one with the soonest expiration date.
+So check all the expiration dates on the ingredients you plan to use and note the one with the soonest expiration date.
 That is the expiration date for your homemade eye cream.

 Just be sure to keep it in a cool, dry, dark place.